pedrovovp/metflix-android-movie-catalog/README.md

 # metflix-android-movie-catalog

-Movie Catalog Android App, build with [Kotlin] using Androidx and MVVM architeture.
+Movie Catalog Android App, built with [Kotlin] using Androidx, MVVM and Clean Architeture.

 ## Technology Used
 ### UI